 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

-Upper back pain is discomfort or pain in the back at the level of the rib cage to the neck.
-While upper back pain is not as common as low back pain, the causes are often the same and include muscle strain or irritation (most common), injury to the spine leading to slipped disc or degeneration, or the pinching of a nerve in the back. ...Read more
+Discomfort or pain in the back at the level of the rib cage to the neck.
+Although upper back pain is not as common as lower back pain, the causes are often the same and include muscle strain or irritation (most common), injury to the spine leading to slipped disc or degeneration, or the pinching of a nerve in the back. ...Read more

-- Talk to a doctor live online for free
+- Talk to a doctor online

 - Can lung cancer cause upper back pain?

-- Lung cancer and upper back muscle pain
+- Describe lung cancer back pain

 - Lower back pain sign of lung cancer

-- Lung cancer symptoms and signs back pain
+- Lung infection symptoms back pain

 - Upper back pain breast cancer